clojurewerkz/legacy-blog/source/_posts/2013-10-26-machine-head-1-dot-0-0-beta2-is-released.markdown

  * [Cassaforte](http://clojurecassandra.info), a Cassandra client built around CQL 3
  * [Neocons](http://clojureneo4j.info), a feature rich Clojure client for Neo4J REST API

 and several others.
-If you like Neocons, you may also like [our other projects](http://clojurewerkz.org).
+If you like Machine Head, you may also like [our other projects](http://clojurewerkz.org).

 Let us know what you think [on